 How Long Should I Take Shilajit?

 Mineral pitch can be taken every day and in various dosages safely.
 Multiple studies on safety reports that it is safe for use daily even at dosage levels well beyond what is usually recommended today.
 It is not recommended taking a higher dose, especially if you’re using authentic and genuine shilajit resin.
 Those products are expensive and the reality is, they are rare and scarce in the wild.
-When taking shilajit, economy should be considered.
+When taking shilajit, the economy should be considered.

 You can take shilajit for recreational use or therapeutic use.
 When used for recreational purposes, cycling might make sense.